 Begin the new year with a fresh perspective and achieve your dreams and goals using these simple and fun techniques.

-These three simple and fun techniques are ones that I’ve used to help guide me in shaping and defining both my personal and business life.
-I’ve used the first two – goal cards and one word – for many years, and am always amazed at how much I can achieve when I use them.
-The third technique – a manifestation journal – is something fun and new that I’m committing to this year and I’m really looking forward to seeing how things turn out.
+These simple and fun techniques are ones that I’ve used to help guide me in shaping and defining both my personal and business life.
+I’ve used goal cards and one word for many years, and am always amazed at how much I can achieve when I use them.
+A manifestation journal and moon journaling are something fun that I’ve recently been exploring, and during the coming year I’m really looking forward to seeing how things turn out.
 I hope you find these techniques as useful and as I do!

 I use goal cards because they are portable and can be tucked into a book or a journal, or even a bag or purse, where they are a constant reminder of the things I need to get done during the coming weeks and months.
 With goal cards, they are always within sight so my goals are never forgotten.
 I designed these goal cards using a goal setting system that I’ve used for years.
 The system takes your dreams – the things you think you might do someday – and helps you set up a plan to bring your dreams to life.

 The cards can be used to define goals for any aspect of your life including personal growth, family, social, business, spiritual, health, relationships, and financial or any other areas of your life that are important to you.
 Use the goal cards together with a 5-step process to help you turn your dreams into reality.

 We all have dreams of things we’d love to do.
 What are the things you dream of doing one day.
 Select a dream or two, and turn it into reality by creating a vision of what you hope to achieve in the coming years.
 Your vision defines your goals.

 These are your “big picture” goals.
 Think about the biggest things you’d like to accomplish by this time next year and write them down.
 Only choose one or even several big goals so as not to become overwhelmed.
 If you feel up for it, you could choose one goal for each aspect of your life.